ckeditor/ckeditor5/docs/framework/guides/creating-simple-plugin-timestamp.md

 		editor.ui.componentFactory.add( 'timestamp', locale => {
 			//...

-			//Execute a callback function when the button is clicked button.on( 'execute', () => {
+			// Execute a callback function when the button is clicked. button.on( 'execute', () => {
 				const now = new Date();

-				//Change the model using the model writer editor.model.change( writer => {
+				// Change the model using the model writer. editor.model.change( writer => {

-					//Insert the text at the user's current position editor.model.insertContent( writer.createText( now.toString() ) );
+					// Insert the text at the user's current position. editor.model.insertContent( writer.createText( now.toString() ) );
 				} );
 			} );